emqx/mqtt-jmeter/README.md

 This section includes basic connection settings.

 - **Server name or IP**: The server install with MQTT server, it can be either IP address or server name.
-The default value is 127.0.0.1. **DO NOT** add protocol (e,g tcp:// or ssl:// etc) before server name or IP address!
+The default value is 127.0.0.1. **DO NOT** add protocol (e.g. tcp:// or ssl://) before server name or IP address!

 - **Port number**: The port that opens by MQTT server, the default value is 1883 for TCP protocol, and normally 8883 for SSL protocol.

 - **MQTT version**: The MQTT version, default is 3.1, and another option is 3.1.1.
-E,g, sometimes the version is probably required for establish connection to [Azure IoTHub](https://github.com/emqtt/mqtt-jmeter/issues/21).
+Sometimes the version is probably required for establish connection to [Azure IoTHub](https://github.com/emqtt/mqtt-jmeter/issues/21).

 - **Timeout(s)**: The connection timeout seconds while connecting to MQTT server.
 The default is 10 seconds.